Guide to Developing Film at the Drugstore in 2023.

 I’ve even had the unfortunate instance of a drugstore sending me the wrong person’s photos, which, aside from being a huge privacy concern, meant that it was impossible for me to ever get my photos.
 Especially because they threw out the negatives after scanning, there was really nothing they could do to remedy the problem, other than offering me a refund, which didn’t quite make up for valuable photos that I’ll never be able to see.

-This practice may vary by location, but it’s usually safe to assume that if the drugstore sends your film elsewhere to develop, you won’t be receiving your negatives.
+This practice may vary by location, but it’s pretty safe to assume that if the drugstore sends your film elsewhere to develop, you won’t be receiving your negatives.
 Check with your specific location to see what their policy is.

 Turnaround Time on Film Developing